1jour1vin

 Gault & Millau

 “Slightly smoky on the nose, the 2008 Villa is all fruit on the finish.
-Full-bodied, with pleasantly integrated tannins and retaining great freshness, this is a wine that’s very drinkable right now. ” (The Guide to the Best Wines of France 2015 - RVF).
+With body, pleasantly integrated tannins, and plenty of freshness, this is a wine that’s very drinkable right now. ” (The Guide to the Best Wines of France 2015 - RVF).
 Its silky tannins blend into a deep body with a beautiful mouthfeel… A lovely red from Provence!

 Rated site